kubernetes-sigs/gateway-api/geps/gep-1767/index.md

     // Multiple header names in the value of the Access-Control-Allow-Headers
     // response header are separated by a comma (",").
     //
+    // When the `AllowHeaders` field is configured with one or more headers,
+    // the gateway must return the `Access-Control-Allow-Headers` response
+    // header which value is present in the `AllowHeaders` field.
+    //
+    // If any header name in the `Access-Control-Request-Headers` request header
+    // is not included in the list of header names specified by the response header
+    // `Access-Control-Allow-Methods`, it will present an error on the client side.
+    //
+    // If any header name in the `Access-Control-Allow-Methods` response header does
+    // not recognize by the client, it will also occur an error on the client side.
+    //
+    // Input:
+    //   Access-Control-Request-Headers: Cache-Control, Content-Type
+    //
     // Config:
     //   allowHeaders: ["DNT", "Keep-Alive", "User-Agent", "X-Requested-With", "If-Modified-Since", "Cache-Control", "Content-Type", "Range", "Authorization"]
     //